Cheeky Heating, Cooling & Plumbing Blog: Posts Tagged ‘Heating’

 Friday, November 22nd, 2019

 Your home’s HVAC (Heating, Ventilation and Air Condition) system runs ’round the clock, 24/7, all year long.
 You can’t expect it to last forever, but you can expect your furnace to last for about several years—depending on the model, you may get 15-20 years out of your furnace and 10-15 years out of your air conditioner.
 It’s a big investment to replace your furnace or air conditioner, so we have five tips for you to try to extend the life of your HVAC system.
+For more details on how long you can expect your furnace to last, read our guide.

 1. Schedule two HVAC tune-ups per year